thumbnail_Logo_4_vectorized

 DPO can be a processor’s or controller’s employee.
 However, you can also appoint an external DPO.

-Example 1: E-commerce store ABC (regardless of the company’s headquarters) offers and sells goods online to citizens of the Republic of Serbia.
-In addition, ABC E-commerce organizes a loyalty program for its customers and processes personal data for these purposes on a large-scale.
+E-commerce store ABC (regardless of the company’s headquarters) offers and sells goods online to citizens of the Republic of Serbia.
+In addition, ABC E-commerce organizes a loyalty program for its customers and processes personal data for these purposes on a large scale.
 Also, ABC E-commerce profiles its customers and sends them personalized offers based on that.
+In the specific example, the E-shop ABC is required to appoint a DPO who will be responsible for personal data protection issues.

-Example 2: Private Clinic M based in Belgrade processes personal data of its patients in its regular course of business.
+Private Clinic M based in Belgrade processes the personal data of its patients in its regular course of business.
 In this example, Clinic M is a controller whose main activity is to process a large number of sensitive data from their patients, such as health data.
+Clinic M must appoint a DPO.

 2. What Is a Country Representative for Serbia and When Is It Mandatory?